-The purpose of this report is to assist you, as a member of County Council, in your review of the results of our audit of the consolidated financial statements as at and for the period ended December 31, 2022.
-This report builds on the Audit Plan we presented to the County Council.
-This report is intended solely for the information and use of Management and the County Council and should not be used for any other purpose or any other party.
+The purpose of this report is to assist you, as a member of the Committee, in your review of the results of our audit of the financial statements.
+This report is intended solely for the information and use of Management, the Committee, and the staff of the County and should not be used for any other purpose or any other party.
 KPMG shall have no responsibility or liability for loss or damages or claims, if any, to or by any third party as this report has not been prepared for, and is not intended for, and should not be used by, any third party or for any other purpose.